ontolex/morph/index.md

 ### Inflection Rules

 Inflection rules are used to represent operations that create an inflected form from a base form.
-This a specific subclass of `morph:Rule` for the purpose of modelling inflection.
+This is a specific subclass of `morph:Rule` for the purpose of modelling inflection.